sergiimarchuk/_migration_sox_java_python_sqlite/user_add_yml/Readme.md

 #### Requirements

-- Python 2.7 or higher
+- Python 2.7 or higher and less than 3.0
 - Cryptography library (for password generation)

 #### Usage Example